-As described on page 72, the company plans to host the Annual Meeting in a "hybrid" format, with attendees expected to be able to formally attend the upcoming Annual Meeting either in-person or virtually.
-The company currently expects all directors to be in formal attendance at the Annual Meeting.
+As described on page 77, the company plans to host the 2022 Annual Meeting in a "hybrid" format, with attendees expected to be able to formally attend the upcoming Annual Meeting either in person or virtually.
+The company currently expects all directors to attend the upcoming Annual Meeting in person.